Common Mistakes that Booster Club Presidents Make

 Events Aren’t Fun

 If an event or fundraiser isn’t efficiently organized, volunteers are less likely to come back.
 No one wants to waste time not knowing what their responsibilities are.
 They need to feel that their services are valued and appreciated.
 A good way to overcome poor organization is to set up a list of responsibilities for each volunteer at a fundraiser.
-New volunteers will understand what they are expected to do, which helps ensure the event's overall success.
+Each task should have simple standard operating procedures that are passed down from old volunteer to new volunteer.
+If tasks do not have standard operating procedures, ask the latest volunteer to write down what it takes to do their job.
+Use those notes to formulate the SOPs.
+With this helpful information in hand, new volunteers will understand what they are expected to do, which helps ensure the event's overall success.